Badgerati/Fudge/README.md

         "pre": {
             "install": "<command or file-path>",
             "upgrade": "<command or file-path>",
+            "downgrade": "<command or file-path>",
             "uninstall": "<command or file-path>",
             "pack": "<command or file-path>"
         },
         "post": {
             "install": "<command or file-path>",
             "upgrade": "<command or file-path>",
+            "downgrade": "<command or file-path>",
             "uninstall": "<command or file-path>",
             "pack": "<command or file-path>"
         }